You need surgery.

 Surgery and injuries suck.
 Clearly.
 I’ve had my fair share (three) and I can’t say that I’ve enjoyed any part of rehabbing.
 That’s not even the whole part, for there was the legal part to get done with.
-But fortunately, I had a good lawyer and I could get over with that quickly (you can click site to know more about him).
+But fortunately, I had a good Sweet Lawyers LLP and I could get over with that quickly (you can click site to know more about him).
 However, at the same time, I can honestly say that I wouldn’t be where I am today if I didn’t have to go through surgery and the grind that it takes to get back (I didn’t pitch in a meaningful game post Tommy John for 20 months).
 I had my moments of introspection and it forced me to grow up in a hurry.
 My training and nutrition up to that point had been fueled by my learning in bro science.
 Daily max effort squats?
 Sure thing.
 Pizza, post workout?
 I was carb back loading before I could spell insulin.
 I was forced to educate myself but the most important lesson didn’t involve discovering what loading parameter would have the greatest carry over to generating force in the sagittal plane or what nutrient timing would maximize protein synthesis.
 No, not even close.
 It was this: